bksuro/kickstarter-analysis/README.md

 - Following limitations were observed while analyzing the dataset
   - Story or theme of the plays were not considered to determine their successes and failures.
   - Duration of the plays were not considered for success or failure outcomes.
-  - There is no information regarding the person or persons backing the play and its coreraltion with the success or failure outcomes.
+  - There is no information regarding the person or persons backing the play and its correlation with the success or failure outcomes.

 - Some other possible tables and/or graphs that could be created are as follows
   - Pie charts could be created to show the success rate with respect to launch date.